joysomatic/joysomatic-web/README.md

 - **2026 Strategy:** A clean-slate rewrite focused on performance, clean Git history, and AI-driven code quality.

 ---
-*Developed with Cursor and managed with Git by Joysomatic.*
+*Developed with Cursor and managed with Git by JoySomatic.*